 Leopard seal research;

-Associate Professor Tracey Rogers, University of New South Wales, investigating how climate change has impacted Antarctic food webs by looking at diets of seals.
+Associate Professor Tracey Rogers, University of New South Wales, investigating how climate change has impacted Antarctic food webs by looking at the diets of seals.

 Dental stigmata of congenital syphilis: